 Seven properties built by the architect Antoni Gaudí in or near Barcelona were inscribed under the designation of “Works of Antoni Gaudí” by UNESCO as a World Heritage Site since 1984.
 According to UNESCO these sites “testify to Gaudí’s exceptional creative contribution to the development of architecture and building technology in the late 19th and early 20th centuries.”

-Visiting attractions in Barcelona can be expensive but there are a few ways you can save money.
-First most of the exteriors of Gaudí’s most famous buildings can be seen for free (e.g., Sagrada Família, Casa Calvet, Casa Milà, Casa Batlló) and a few of Gaudí’s other works can be visited for free (e.g., fountain & pergola at Güell Estate, lampposts, mosaic in Church of Sant Pacià).
+Visiting attractions in Barcelona can be expensive, but there are a few ways you can save money.
+Most of the exteriors of Gaudí’s most famous buildings can be seen for free (for example, Sagrada Família, Casa Calvet, Casa Milà, and Casa Batlló), and a few of Gaudí’s other works can be visited for free, such as the fountain and pergola at the Güell Estate, the lamp posts, and the mosaic in the Church of Sant Pacià.
 So even if you are on a frugal budget in Barcelona, you can still enjoy some of Gaudí’s work for free.

-Also note that many of the websites for the attractions, including Sagrada Família, offer “virtual visits” where you can see interactive video, video, and/or photos of the attraction interiors from home.
-These make Gaudí’s works accessible to just about anyone!
+Also note that many of the attraction websites, including Sagrada Família, offer “virtual visits” where you can see interactive video, video, and photos of the attraction interiors from home.
+These make Gaudí’s works accessible to just about anyone.

 For those who want to save money but also want to visit some of the interiors, I would recommend checking out the various passes on offer for Barcelona, most notably the Go Barcelona Pass and the Barcelona Card.

 These passes can help you get free or discounted entry to some of Gaudí’s sites and help you save on many other attractions and transportation in the city.
-You can see our Barcelona pass comparison post for more information.
+You can see our Barcelona pass comparison for a complete breakdown, and our Go Barcelona Pass review for a deeper look at that specific pass.

 Yes, many of the sites and attractions that charge an admission fee are covered by some of the Barcelona passes.
 Some include free entry and some offer discounted entry.